 Offers Comprehensive insurance, earning flexible rewards on all your purchases, and premium perks are just a few things the MBNA Rewards World Elite Mastercard® has to offer.

-- Welcome bonus: up to 30,000 bonus points (Approx for the first 90 days). $245 in cash back.
-You can get 10,000 for registering for paperless e-statements, 20,000 for spending $2,000 in purchases with the CardCard.
+• Welcome bonus: up to 30,000 bonus points (Approx for the first 90 days). $245 in cash back.
+You can get 10,000 for registering for paperless e-statements, and 20,000 for spending $2,000 in purchases with the CardCard.
 (Not available for residents of Quebec).

-- Rewards rate: around 2.6%
+• Rewards rate: around 2.6%

-- Purchase Interest: 99%
+• Purchase Interest: 99%

-- Cash Advance: 24.99%
+• Cash Advance: 24.99%

-- Income requirement: $80,000 / $150,000 as a household
+• Income requirement: $80,000 / $150,000 as a household

-- Annual fee: $120
+• Annual fee: $120

-- Favourite features: You can earn points at a fantastic but straightforward flat rate; flexible point redemption, with better-than-average value on gift card redemptions, cardholders enjoy double the written warranty coverage on most purchases, Car rental insurance, and discounts at Avis Rent a Car and Budget Rent a Car.
+• Favourite features: You can earn points at a fantastic but straightforward flat rate; flexible point redemption, with better-than-average value on gift card redemptions; cardholders enjoy double the written warranty coverage on most purchases, Car rental insurance, and discounts at Avis Rent a Car and Budget Rent a Car.

-Look no farther than the MBNA Benefits World Elite® Mastercard® if you want a Mastercard with travel rewards.
-People who wish to dependable, flexible benefits from their travel card but still want to keep things simple.
+Look no further than the MBNA Benefits World Elite® Mastercard® if you want a Mastercard with travel rewards.
+People who wish to get dependable, flexible benefits from their travel card but still want to keep things simple.
 You might not need to be frugal with your spending or consider bonus categories because you’ll get 2 points for $1 on anything.
 It’s also likely one of the most acceptable options for Costco customers because it’s a Mastercard that earns twice as many reward points as most other travel cards and does so across the board.
 In addition, if you spend at least $2,000 during the first 90 days, you’ll get 20,000 bonus points, which can be worth up to $200 depending on how you redeem them.
 If you’re saving up for anything major, you can rest easy knowing that points don’t expire.
 You can also boost points-earning potential by adding up to nine authorized card users in your household or family at no additional cost.
-It is one of the best credit cards for dining at restaurants too.
+It is also one of the best credit cards for dining at restaurants.

 It doesn’t have the fanciest rewards – they can’t be transferred or used with an air travel redemption chart, but you’ll rack up the points at these rates:

-- 1 point for every $1 spent on purchases
+• 1 point for every $1 spent on purchases

-- 5 points for every $1 spent on groceries, restaurants, digital media, household utility and membership purchases, and select recurring bills (up to $50,000 spent annually per category)
+• 5 points for every $1 spent on groceries, restaurants, digital media, household utility and membership purchases, and select recurring bills (up to $50,000 spent annually per category)

 Each MBNA Rewards point is worth 1 cent when redeemed for travel, giving a return of up to 5% on travel.